Malik Willis: Tennessee Titans

+2022 season

-Willis was drafted in the third round (86th overall) of the 2022 NFL draft by the Tennessee Titans.
+Willis was selected in the third round (86th overall) of the 2022 NFL draft by the Tennessee Titans.
 He was considered a surprise fall in the draft as he was projected by some to be selected as high as second overall.
-He signed his four-year rookie contract on July 23, 2022.
+Willis signed his four-year rookie contract on July 23, 2022.

 Willis made his NFL debut in Week 2 against the Buffalo Bills in the third quarter after the Titans benched Ryan Tannehill.
-He completed one of his four passing attempts while throwing for six yards and rushed for 16 yards in the 41–7 loss.
-Willis was named as a starter in Week 8 against the Houston Texans, relieving Tannehill due to illness.
-In his first start, Willis completed 6 of 10 pass attempts for 55 yards and one interception in a 17–10 victory.
-Willis started in place of an injured Tannehill for a second consecutive week in Week 9 against the Kansas City Chiefs.
-He completed 5 of his 16 passing attempts for 80 yards in the 20–17 overtime loss.
-In Week 16 against the Texans, Willis started in place of Tannehill, who had aggravated an ankle injury.
-In the contest, he completed 14 of 23 passes for 99 passing yards and two interceptions as the Titans lost, 19–14.
+He completed one of four passes for six yards and rushed for 16 yards during the 41–7 road loss.
+Willis was named the starter for the Week 8 matchup against the Houston Texans, relieving Tannehill due to illness.
+In his first start, Willis completed 6 of 10 pass attempts for 55 yards and an interception during the 17–10 road victory.
+Willis started in place of an injured Tannehill the following week against the Kansas City Chiefs on Sunday Night Football.
+He completed 5-of-16 passes for 80 yards to go along with 40 rushing yards in the 20–17 overtime road loss.
+During Week 16 against the Texans, Willis again started in place of Tannehill, who had aggravated an ankle injury.
+Willis finished the 19–14 loss completing 14-of-23 passes for 99 yards and two interceptions, as well as rushing for 43 yards and a touchdown.

+2023 season

+Willis only attempted five passes in 2023.